A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Proof of the LDP

 We use the lower bound in~\eqref{Upp_bound_k-1_edges} from Lemma~\ref{prob_finite_size} to perform a calculation similar to that for the upper bound (using now Stirling's upper bound on $\ell_k!$):

-where $I_{\rm Mi}^{\ssup {R_N}}(\Lambda;t)$ is defined in~\eqref{eq:I_mi_trunc}.
-Notice that no restriction is required on $R_N$ in order for the above lower bound to coincide with the upper bound in the proof of Lemma~\ref{lem-upper-bound} (except that $R_N$ diverges).
-Indeed, although the lower bound in~\eqref{Upp_bound_k-1_edges} differs from the upper bound for a factor $\left(1-\frac {t_N}N\right)^{\frac{(k-1)(k-2)}2}$ the probability $\mu_{t_N}(k)$ is paired with $\left(1-\frac {t_N}N\right)^{\frac{k(N-k)}2}$ (the probability of a component to be separated by any other), which is an exact term and it balances the error coming from~\eqref{Upp_bound_k-1_edges}.
+which proves the claim~\eqref{eq_micro_lower}. \end{proof} Notice that no restriction is required on $R_N$ in order for the above lower bound to coincide with the upper bound in the proof of Lemma~\ref{lem-upper-bound} (except that $R_N$ diverges).
+Indeed, although the lower bound in~\eqref{Upp_bound_k-1_edges} differs from the upper bound for a factor $\left(1-\frac {t_N}N\right)^{\frac{(k-1)(k-2)}2}$ the probability $\mu_{t_N}(k)$ is paired with $\left(1-\frac {t_N}N\right)^{\frac{k(N-k)}2}$ (the probability of a component to be separated from any other), which is an exact term and it balances the error coming from~\eqref{Upp_bound_k-1_edges}.
+In a similar way, one checks the following lower bound for the term involving $\ell_k$, for $k=R_N$.